SaltyECAtest/ecat-deployment-code1/README.md

-# ecat-deployment-code1
+# example-ecat-deployment-code
-example deployment code with compute instance
+Example Terraform code used for deploying infrastructure using Enterprise Cloud Admin Tool